4-en/CG-A9/README.md

-# Computergraphic
-Computergraphic Aufgaben

-Aufgaben mit Qt und OpenGL
+# Solarsystem Simulation using OpenGL